 National Institute on Drug Abuse (NIDA) reported in 2010 about one in 12 high school seniors reported using Vicodin for nonmedical use.

 Around 20 percent of people aged 12 and older (approximately 52 million Americans) use prescription drugs for nonmedical purposes at some point in their life.

 Estimates suggest that nearly 2 million individuals across the U.S. suffer from Vicodin addictions.

 What are the Causes of Vicodin Addiction?

-There is hope and help available, however, and Vicodin addiction does not have to plague your future.
-No matter how much you are taking or how long you have been taking it, a clinical detox program can help you to rid your body of these toxins and begin the healing and recovery process.
-Contact New Start Recovery today to learn more about detox treatment and how it can be the first step in long-term recovery.
+However, there is hope and help available, and Vicodin addiction does not have to plague your future.
+No matter how much you are taking or how long you have been taking it, a clinical detox program can help you rid your body of these toxins and begin the healing and recovery process.
+Contact New Start Recovery today by calling 833.433.0448 to learn more about detox treatment and how it can be the first step in long-term recovery.